Scattering Signatures of Invasion Percolation: Appendix B

-Figure~\ref{fig:correlInvasion} shows the correlation function $C(R)$ for clusters of different sizes ranging from 100 to 4000, and for different values of $\Delta p$ ranging from -0.2 to 0.
-For smaller $p$, it was not possible to generate clusters of the largest sizes.
+Figure~\ref{fig:correlInvasion} shows the correlation function $C(R)$ for clusters of different sizes ranging from 100 to 4000, and for different values of $\Delta p$ ranging from 0 to -0.2, the larger distance to $p_c$ for which it was possible to generate clusters of the largest size.
 In this figure, the correlation function is normalized by its dependence at percolation, $C(R)=R^{d_f-3}$, and $R$ is normalized by $s^{1/d_f}$, the typical extent of a fractal cluster of size $s$.

-In agreement with expectation, Fig.~\ref{fig:correlInvasion}(a) shows that, at percolation, $C(R)/R^{d_f-3}$ behaves as a function of $R/s^{1/d_f}$.
+In agreement with expectation, Fig.~\ref{fig:correlInvasion}a shows that, at percolation, $C(R)/R^{d_f-3}$ behaves as a function of $R/s^{1/d_f}$.
 However, unlike often assumed, this function is not a simple single exponential, but is curved downwards.
-This explains our finding that $I_N(Q)$ for a single cluster (Fig.~\ref{fig:SO_scaled_1024_3D}(a)) does not coincide with the prediction of Ref.\citenum{Sinha1989a}.
+This explains our finding that $I_N(Q)$ for a single cluster (Fig.~\ref{fig:SO_scaled_1024_3D}a) does not coincide with the prediction of Ref.\citenum{Sinha1989a}.
 Away from percolation, $C(R)/R^{d_f-3}$ depends on $p$.
 Such a dependence is expected.
-Indeed, the Boltzmann weight of a cluster of size $s$ with $f$ frontier sites (the sites connected to the cluster, but not belonging to it) is proportional to $p^s. p^{1-f}$.
+Indeed, the Boltzmann weight of a cluster of size $s$ with $f$ frontier sites (the sites connected to the cluster, but not belonging to it) is proportional to $p^s.
+(1-p)^{f}$.
 This implies that the cluster structure must depend on $p$.
-However, Fig.~\ref{fig:correlInvasion}(a) shows that this dependence has no critical character at $p_c$ and remains modest in a large range around $p_c$.
+However, Fig.~\ref{fig:correlInvasion}a shows that this dependence has no critical character at $p_c$ and remains modest in a large range around $p_c$.
 This extends to a wider range of $p$ and $s$ values the conclusion drawn in the main text from the study of $I_N(Q)$ for Bernoulli clusters of given size $s$ on a lattice of linear size $L=1024$.

-An unexpected feature of Fig.~\ref{fig:correlInvasion}(a) is the existence of a radius $R^\star(s)$ at which the correlation function is identical for all tested values of $p$.
-This crossing point, indicated by a dashed line on Fig.~\ref{fig:correlInvasion}(a), accurately corresponds to $R^\star(s)\approx s^{1/{d_f}}$ for $R\ge 1000$.
+An unexpected feature of Fig.~\ref{fig:correlInvasion}a is the existence of a radius $R^\star(s)$ at which the correlation function is identical for all tested values of $p$.
+This crossing point, indicated by a dashed line on Fig.~\ref{fig:correlInvasion}a, accurately corresponds to $R^\star(s)\approx s^{1/{d_f}}$ for $R\ge 1000$.
 It would be interesting to study whether this property could be rigorously demonstrated.